 Flexible, Compatible, Repeatable

-The PGS Imaging team has processed numerous 4D processing projects, proving repeatedly that high-quality GeoStreamer data can not only be matched (i.e. downgraded) to conventionally-acquired monitor or baseline data, but it can also be used to upgrade the legacy data in a 4D-friendly manner.
+PGS has carried out numerous 4D seismic processing projects, proving repeatedly that high-quality GeoStreamer data can not only be matched (i.e. downgraded) to conventionally-acquired monitor or baseline data, but it can also be used to upgrade the legacy data in a 4D-friendly manner.
 GeoStreamer data acquired on top of slanted streamer solutions can also provide reliable 4D results.

-The first commercial multisensor monitor on multisensor baseline 4D surveys have now been acquired.
+Commercial multisensor-monitor-on-multisensor-baseline 4D surveys have now been acquired.
 Results from a 2015 test demonstrate high-quality 4D data for GeoStreamer "P-UP on P-UP" across an extended frequency bandwidth.
-Needless to mention that the P-UP 4D data is free from rough sea surface effects.
-An ideal starting point for high-resolution 4D and QI analysis.
+Needless to mention, the P-UP 4D data is free from rough sea surface effects, providing an ideal foundation for high-resolution 4D and QI analysis.

 Ramform + GeoStreamer = Quality, Efficiency, Repeatability